HiPERCAM/hipercam/docs/reduction.rst

 the position of one of the reference apertures.
 However, it has the downside of requiring all reference stars to be successfully re-located, which could introduce a higher drop-out rate from double jeapardy.
-Careful selection of reference stars is important.
+Careful selection of reference stars is important!

 In bad cases, nothing you try will work.
-Then the final fallback is to reduce the run in chunks using the `first` parameter (prompted in |reduce|) to skip past the part causing problems.
+Then the final fallback is to reduce the run in chunks using the ``first`` parameter (prompted in |reduce|) to skip past the part causing problems.
 This is a little annoying for later analysis, but there will always be some cases which cannot be easily traversed in any other way.

 Defocussed images
 -----------------